Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Blow-up construction of strongly interacting regime

 Notice that the denominators of \eqref{eq:formal-b-without-trunc} and \eqref{eq:formal-eta-without-trunc}, i.e., $\|\tfrac{1}{2}yQ\|_{L^{2}}^{2}$, are not well-defined due to $yQ\notin L^{2}$.
 A careful and rigorous analysis in later sections requires a truncation near the self-similar scale $y=B_{0}$, where

 Note by \eqref{eq:yQ-not-in-L2} that

-As we will consider the strongly interacting regime, the inner products $(R_{Q,z^{\flat}},\Lmb Q)_{r}$ and $(R_{Q,z^{\flat}},iQ)_{r}$ should be in effective.
+As we will consider the strongly interacting regime, the inner products $(R_{Q,z^{\flat}},\Lmb Q)_{r}$ and $(R_{Q,z^{\flat}},iQ)_{r}$ should be among the dominant terms in \eqref{eq:formal-b-without-trunc} and \eqref{eq:formal-eta-without-trunc}.
+The two inner products determine the modulation laws for $b$ and $\eta$.
 This is in contrast to the pseudoconformal blow-up studied in \cite{KimKwon2019arXiv}, where the soliton-radiation interaction is weak and does not affect the blow-up speed.
 In the next lemma, we extract the leading order contributions of these inner products to the modulation equations \eqref{eq:formal-b-without-trunc} and \eqref{eq:formal-eta-without-trunc}.
 These are derived from the asymptotics of $z$ in the self-similar region \eqref{eq:z-ss-leading}-\eqref{eq:z1-ss-leading}. \begin{lem}[Interaction term $R_{Q,z^{\flat}}$] Assume $\lmb(t)\aleq|t|$.
 Then, there exists $\delta>0$ such that for all small negative $t$

 Here, we recall $p=\frac{1}{2}\Gmm(\frac{\nu}{2}+2)$ from Proposition~\ref{prop:ApprxRadiation}. \end{lem}

 Note that the assumption $\lmb(t)\aleq|t|$ is natural in view of Theorem~\ref{thm:asymptotic-description}.
 The proof of Lemma~\ref{lem:inn-prod-interaction} is postponed to the end of this subsection.